haleighlv/crowdfunding_back_end/README.md

 A website for people to upload and sell their collectable stationery and stickers.

 ### Intended Audience/User Stories
-As a stationery addict who has a tendency to buy excess collectible stationery, I want a place that I am able to sell or give away my excess items.
-I'd also like the opportunity to purchase items I missed out on or are unique.
+- As a stationery addict who has a tendency to buy excess collectible stationery, I want a place that I am able to sell or give away my excess items.

+- As a stationery buyer I'd also like the opportunity to purchase items I missed out on or are unique.

+- As someone making a pledge/bid, I want the process to be straightforward.

 ### Front End Pages/Functionality
 - Home page